LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

 ---

 Minting is the process in which units of a custom token can be created or destroyed based on rules defined in a policy.
-A blockchain with native asset/token support such as Cardano defines minting policies as a base-layer primitive permitting anyone holding its principal token (e.g. ADA) to mint custom tokens grouped under a minting policy identifier.
+A blockchain with native asset/token support such as Cardano defines minting policies as a base-layer primitive, permitting anyone holding its principal token (e.g. ADA) to mint custom tokens grouped under a policy identifier.

-These `policyID` policy identifiers paired with details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry/tree/master/mappings) provides all the additional information for a custom token.
+These `policyID` policy identifiers paired with details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry/tree/master/mappings) provides all the additional information for a custom token regardless of whether it is Fungible or Non-Fungible.

 ## Native Script / Multisig Policies
-Coming soon
+Since the launch of the Shelley era, Cardano has the ability to define  validation rules to spend ADA from a UTxO at a Native Script / Multisig address. _More to come!_

 ## Plutus Script Policies
 Coming soon